ybs294000/SalaryScope/README.md

 - Go to the **Upload Bundle** tab, fill in model card metadata, select ONNX or Pickle format, optionally attach aliases.json, custom lexicons (skills.json, job_titles.json), and a resume_config.json, and upload
 - Use the **Registry Manager** to activate, deactivate, or roll back models
 - Use the **Schema Editor** to build or validate a schema.json visually, including plots and scenario_sweep configuration; use the **Upload / Validate** sub-tab to push a replacement schema.json, aliases.json, or resume_config.json to an existing bundle

+### AI Assistant
+1. Open the **AI Assistant** tab in the full app
+2. On Streamlit Cloud, sign in first before using it; local development can use it without login
+3. Choose an assistant mode such as **App Help**, **Prediction Companion**, **Negotiation Assistant**, **Resume Assistant**, or **Report Writer**
+4. Select the most relevant context, or keep the general app context if you want broader help
+5. Type your question in the chat box or use the long prompt composer for multi-part requests
+6. Use the PDF buttons to export the conversation or the latest assistant reply if needed

 ### Model Analytics
 - Navigate to the **Model Analytics** tab to view full model diagnostics, comparison charts, and download the analytics PDF report